-The documentary of the man we now call the “bitcoin farmer”, produced by the newspaper CoinTelegraph, may surprise more than one person.
+The documentary by the now-called "bitcoin farmer", produced by the newspaper CoinTelegraph, may surprise more than one.
 Indeed, the story of Irish farmer Tom Campbell breaks the image that usually circulates about the significant energy consumption of bitcoin.

-While the campaign of Greenpeace which aims to modify the Bitcoin code to make it more “ecological”, Bitcoin supporters defend themselves by showing all the new initiatives taken to reduce the environmental impact of the Bitcoin network.
-This tends to use ever more renewable energies as the report of the Bitcoin Mining Council, which amounts to more than 60%, in 2022.
+While the campaign of Greenpeace which aims to modify the Bitcoin code to make it more "ecological", Bitcoin supporters defend themselves by pointing to all the new initiatives taken to reduce the environmental impact of the Bitcoin network.
+This tends to use more and more renewable energies as the report of the Bitcoin Mining Council, which amounts to more than 60%, in 2022.

 Among these ecological initiatives, we find the bitcoin mining farm of Tom Campbell, based in Northern Ireland.
 The principle consists of installing biogas plants which transform biodegradable waste into energy.
 Thus, this energy produced is used to power a bitcoin farm, and thus produces a regular stream of income for the farmers.